tmikeschu/air_bnb_clone/README.md

 ### Features we're proud of
   * Used Travis CI for continuous integration
   * 2-factor authentication via Twilio
-  * Geocoder used to integrate couch locations for display on Google Maps
+  * Geocoder used to integrate couch locations for display on Google Maps (COMING SOON!)
   * Upload photos of your pad with Carrierwave
   * Use of AJAX to update available pad Search
   * CSS: flexboxes on flexboxes